ProvableHQ/workshop/README.md

 ## Build Guide

-The following steps are to install Aleo and Leo on your machine.
+The following steps will install Aleo and Leo on your machine.
+This workshop is compatible on macOS, Linux, and Windows machines.

 ### Prerequisites